AdobeDocs/experience-manager-64.de-DE/help/sites-developing/the-basics.md

 ---
 title: Grundlegende AEM-Konzepte
 seo-title: The Basics
-description: Ein Überblick über die grundlegenden Konzepte, wie AEM strukturiert ist und darüber hinaus entwickelt wird, einschließlich Informationen zu JCR, Sling, OSGi, Dispatcher, Workflows und MSM
+description: Ein Überblick über die grundlegenden Konzepte der AEM und der weiteren Entwicklung, einschließlich Informationen zu JCR, Sling, OSGi, Dispatcher, Workflows und MSM
 seo-description: An overview of the core concepts of how AEM is structured and how to develop on top of it including understanding the JCR, Sling, OSGi, the dispatcher, workflows, and MSM
 uuid: e49f29db-a5d6-48a0-af32-f8785156746e
 contentOwner: msm-service